Chibi-Robo! Zip Lash: Reception

 According to review aggregator website Metacritic, Chibi-Robo!
 Zip Lash received "mixed reviews"; Metacritic rated it 59/100 based on 50 reviews.
+On OpenCritic, 12% of critics recommended the game based on 42 reviews.
 Most critics found the game to be underwhelming and forgettable.
 Nintendo Life described the game as "fun but unexciting", noting it was a solid platformer but was quite unmemorable compared to other games of the same genre.

 Throughout the reviews, critics' views on the game's controls were mixed.
 Some reviewers said the Zip Lash mechanic is a good idea and worked well with most levels.
 Others said the controls are poor, unresponsive, slow, and underused.
 Mark Brown of Pocket Gamer wrote the controls of the whip, which uses the d-pad, feel uncooperative and sluggish, saying it "lacked the finesse of other grappling hook games like Umihara Kawase and Bionic Commando".

 Most critics found problems with multiple gameplay elements; many derided the Destination Wheel, saying the idea was annoying and unneeded; according to Destructoid the idea is pointless and the game has forced replayability, calling the concept of the "Boss Wheel" an annoyance.
 The vehicles' pacing and respawning were criticized too, where reviewers described the gameplay as being slow and boring, and panned the sections for the lack of checkpoints that causes the entire section to be restarted.
 Game Informers Jeff Cork said the vehicles have exaggerated momentum and awkward controls, and that they drag on for far too long.

 Reviewers also criticized the levels, which many said have a unique style but are generic and bland, making the game forgettable.
 Many critics said the levels' range of difficulty is inconsistent; VentureBeat said the game has a ranging level quality.
 Some reviews said the game has underused the levels' surroundings and has "no real sense of scale" compared to Chibi-Robo's height.
 Eurogamer, however, said the game's platforming elements are pleasant and challenging enough for playing.

 While the game's mechanics received mixed responses, critics such as Peter Brown from GameSpot said it has well-designed boss battles that are visually appealing and fun to fight.
 One of the most positive aspect of Zip Lash was Chibi-Robo himself.
 Critics said the robot's cute appeal is a big driving force for the game and helps make most boring experiences slightly more memorable.
 This was attributed to the amiibo figure as well, with Kotaku citing it as the best part of the game and describing the figure as "cute".